 The community-based organizations and programs listed below provide services to individuals with an ABI living in the Greater Toronto Area.
 To find organizations and services outside of Toronto and the GTA, please connect with the ABI Navigator in your area.

 Programs for People with an ABI

-ABI Support and Therapy Groups in GTA Toronto
+ABI Support and Therapy Groups in the GTA

 Case Management, supportive housing, short-term residential beds, day programs, court and justice related services, an assertive community treatment team (ACT), and services for individuals who are experiencing homelessness

 Online information and support to parents of children with disabilities